-- ↑ Virginia Jefferson Randolph Trist to Nicholas Philip Trist, Monticello, December 10, 1828.
-Manuscript at University of North Carolina, Chapel Hill, Nicholas Philip Trist Papers.
+2. Virginia Jefferson Randolph Trist to Nicholas Philip Trist, December 10, 1828, Nicholas Philip Trist Papers, University of North Carolina, Chapel Hill.
 In this letter, Virginia described the manner of Mrs. Trist's death and remarked that "Your Grand-mother's burial was attended by Mr. Garret, Mr. Davis, Dr. Carr, Benjamin Winn, & E. Winn & E. Garret.
 Mr. Hatch of course," but there is no gravemarker for her at Monticello.
 (The description of Mrs. Trist's last hours is on the first page of the letter, and the note of her funeral on the third page.)
-See also Martha Jefferson Trist Burke's notes on Trist family history, in which she wrote, "My great grand mother died at “Monticello” when I was two years old 1828 she is buried there, but I do not know in what part of the grave yard she was laid."
-Martha Jefferson Trist Burke, "Notes on Trist Family History," Martha Jefferson Trist Burke Commonplace Book, privately owned; transcription available online in Quotes and Family Letters Project.
+See also Martha Jefferson Trist Burke's notes on Trist family history, in which she wrote, "My great grand mother died at 'Monticello' when I was two years old 1828 she is buried there, but I do not know in what part of the grave yard she was laid."
+Martha Jefferson Trist Burke, "Notes on Trist Family History," Martha Jefferson Trist Burke Commonplace Book, privately owned.
+Transcription available at Jefferson Quotes and Family Letters.